murthylab/fly-vr/DESIGN.md

   experiment the list of playlist items does not need to be duplicated in the experiment
-* the experiment makes use of `self.is_started()` and `self.is_backend_ready(...)` to wait until FlyVR is started and and all backends are ready before starting the first pair of stimuli playing
+* the experiment makes use of `self.is_started()` and `self.is_backend_ready(...)` to wait until FlyVR is started and all backends are ready before starting the first pair of stimuli playing
-* note that if you are using scanimage to also record 2P images then you should set `remote_2P_next_disable` and simply record one stack for the entire experiment.
+* note that if you are using scanimage to also record 2P images then you should set `remote_2P_next_disable` and simply record one stack (that you can break into smaller files by limiting the number YY if "Frames Done XX of YY"" in scanimage) for the entire experiment.
 This is because FlyVR otherwise generates a new scaminage next-signal every time a new playlist item is played on any backend, thus the simultaneous starting of two stimuli on both backends will generate two stacks.

 #### An example closed-loop randomized audio+optogenetic experiment